midokhaled70/Attendence_mangament/README.md

-# Student Attendance Management System
+@@@Student Attendance Management System

-Student Attendance Management System is a software program developed using C# programming language for easily record and view regular student attendance in schools, universities, and institutes.
-It helps to access the attendance information of a particular student in a particular section.
-Three users are allowed to access the system and they are Admin, Teacher and Student, access is done through username and password with choosing user type.
-First of all, admin can add teachers and students specifying Name, id, username and password.
-The teacher can do some operations on a section such as add section, update section name and delete section.
-Also, the teacher can record student attendance and generate a report for students who their absence rate reaches 25% of the total contact hours.
-The report contains student’s information (i.e., name, id, section, number of absence hours, absence rate).
-This system will also help in evaluating attendance eligibility criteria of a student as it displays the absence hours and its corresponding absence rate when absence rate reaches 25% the report will contain the student name and id and that he/she has reached disciplinary notice.
-Students only can access their sections and printout attendance record including the number of absence hours as well as the corresponding absence rate.
+The Student Attendance Management System is a C#-based application designed to efficiently manage and track student attendance in schools, universities, and training institutes.
+The system allows users to record, monitor, and review attendance data for individual students across different sections.

+The platform supports three user roles: Admin, Teacher, and Student, each accessing the system through secure login credentials with a selected user type.

+🔑 User Roles & Features
+👨‍💼 Admin

+Add and manage teachers and students.

+Register users by entering name, ID, username, and password.

+👩‍🏫 Teacher

+Create, update, and delete sections.

+Record student attendance.

+Generate reports for students whose absence rate reaches 25% of total contact hours.

+Reports include:

+Student name

+Student ID

+Section

+Total absence hours

+Absence percentage

+The system automatically evaluates attendance eligibility and flags students who reach the disciplinary threshold.

+👨‍🎓 Student

+View enrolled sections.

+Access personal attendance records.

+Print attendance reports showing absence hours and percentage.

+This system improves attendance monitoring by providing clear insights into student participation and disciplinary status.
+The School Management System is launched through integrated API and Angular projects, ensuring a smooth and modern user experience.